BOI FAQs: Answers for Reporting LLCs and More

 Remember, the BOI Report is part of a federal effort to curb financial crimes like terrorism.
 In situations where Congress and FinCEN think it’s unlikely crime will occur, like when a nonprofit already has to report their information to other governmental agencies or when the person with substantial financial control is a minor, there are fewer or no BOI reporting requirements.

 BOI requirements are only tangentially connected to the New York LLC Act.
-The New York LLC Act requires beneficial owners of New York State LLCs to report their personal information to be held on a state-wide public database.
+The New York LLC Act requires beneficial owners of New York State LLCs to report their personal information to the state.
 This is based off of the CTA, but it is not technically connected to it—and importantly, filing one does not get you out of filing the other.

 The CTA comes from the Anti-Money Laundering Act (AMLA) which in turn came from the National Defense Authorization Act (NDAA).
 It was pushed through by Congress in January 2021.